arkency/posts/posts/2017-04-26-the-vision-behind-the-railseventstore-ecosystem.md

 ---
-title: "The vision behind the RailsEventStore ecosystem"
+title: "The vision behind Rails, DDD and the RailsEventStore ecosystem"
 created_at: 2017-04-26 15:35:54 +0200
 kind: article
 publish: false